5% Deposit Schemes For Second-Time Buyers

 In this situation, you’d have to look elsewhere to find the funds for a deposit.

-Fortunately, there are schemes available to help second-time buyers with a deposit as small as 5%.
-In this guide, we explain everything you need to know about these schemes, including how they work, eligibility requirements, and how a broker can help.
+Fortunately, schemes are available to help second-time buyers with a deposit as small as 5%.
+This guide explains everything you need to know about these schemes, including how they work, eligibility requirements, and how a broker can help.

 Can you get a 5% deposit mortgage as a second time buyer?